Malav5372/SuperMarioA3C/SuperMarioA3C/README.md

 ## Introduction

-This is my A3C implementation of the SuperMario game in the hackathon 'Machine Hack' and Here is my python source code for training an agent to play super mario bros.
+This is my A3C implementation of the SuperMario game, and Here is my python source code for training an agent to play super mario bros.
 By using Asynchronous Advantage Actor-Critic (A3C) algorithm introduced in the paper **Asynchronous Methods for Deep Reinforcement Learning** [paper](https://arxiv.org/abs/1602.01783).

 <p align="center">
   <img src="demo/video_1_1.gif" width="250">